MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/aks-hybrid-preview-requirements.md

 | 5 | Did you install the Az extensions? | `az extension add --name k8s-extension --version 1.3.3` <br> `az extension add --name customlocation --version 0.1.3` <br> `az extension add --name arcappliance --version 0.2.26` <br> `az extension add --source "https://hybridaksstorage.z13.web.core.windows.net/HybridAKS/CLI/hybridaks-0.1.4-py3-none-any.whl" --yes` | You can check if you have the extensions installed and their versions by running the following command: `az -v` <br> Expected output: <br> `azure-cli                         2.33.0` <br> `core                              2.33.0` <br> `telemetry                          1.0.6` <br> Extensions: <br>` arcappliance                      0.2.26` <br> `customlocation                     0.1.3` <br> `hybridaks                     0.1.4` <br> `k8s-extension                      1.3.3` |

 ## PowerShell module prerequisites

-You need to next make sure that you download the right versions of PowerShell modules directly on each node in your Windows Server cluster.
+Next, make sure that you download the right versions of PowerShell modules directly on each node in your Windows Server cluster.
 Open a remote PowerShell session in admin mode on each node in your cluster to download the following PowerShell modules.

 Windows Server admin: